helsing-ai/buffrs/docs/src/getting-started/installation.md

 ```

 As of right now you are required to authenticate yourself against your private
-artifactory instance (which will be replaced by the Buffrs Registry in Q4 2023).
+artifactory instance (which will be replaced by the Buffrs Registry in Q4
+2023).

-Loging in to your instance is done using the following `buffrs` command:
+Logging in to your instance is done using the following `buffrs` command:

 ```bash
 buffrs login